-In Figure 3.3.2.1, Cocoa, Florida, lands over 25% of all king mackerel for South Atlantic fishing communities and those landings represent over 30% of the value.
+In Figure 3.3.2.1, Cocoa, Florida, lands about 25% of all king mackerel for South Atlantic fishing communities and those landings represent almost over 25% of the value.
 Only four North Carolina communities make up the top fifteen, and no South Carolina or Georgia communities are included in this graph.